shreyagupta30/hydrosenselab.github.io/content/research/datasets.md

 featured: false
 ---

-These datasets are developed in the HydroSense Lab and released to the public in in the spirit of Open Science/Open Data.
+We have developed various datasets for our research activities.
+As much as we can, we release them to the public in the spirit of Open Science/Open Data.